-Unlike other satellite internet providers, Starlink does not require or even offer professional installation.
+Unlike other satellite internet providers, Starlink does not require (or even offer) professional installation.
 Instead, you will be sent a Starlink Kit that contains all the hardware you need to install a Starlink dish yourself.
 Although the kit comes with a satellite dish and a base, you may want to purchase a mount to place the dish above ground level for a clearer view of the sky.

 To install Starlink, download the app on your phone and follow the instructions to find an unobstructed view and complete the setup.
 The do-it-yourself installation is designed to be straightforward, but it can take several hours.
 If technical issues arise, you can turn to Starlink customer support or an unofficial online community for help.

-Unlike HughesNet and Viasat, Starlink doesn’t offer a leasing option for its equipment.
+Unlike HughesNet and Viasat, Starlink doesn’t offer a leasing option for its equipment in the US, or require an activation fee.
 Instead, customers have to buy the basic Starlink Kit for a high upfront cost of $599.
-That averages to about $25 per month if you spread the cost over two years, and that's higher than you'll pay for Viasat or HughesNet equipment.
-For a high-performance Starlink kit that can handle both freezing weather and temperatures above 95 degrees Fahrenheit, the setup cost starts at $2,500 before taxes.
+That averages to about $25 per month if you spread the cost over two years, which is more than you would pay for Viasat or HughesNet equipment.
+If you need the high-performance Starlink kit because of either extreme weather or your Priority service plan, setup starts at $2,500 before taxes.

 Starlink’s customer support seems to be struggling to keep up with the needs of its growing customer base.
 Along with sometimes inconsistent speeds and connectivity issues, this is leading to mixed experiences with the service.

-Elon Musk, CEO of Starling recently said delays were most common in highly populated areas, but rural areas were the best place for the service, anyway.
-(4) There have also been reports of long delays in receiving Starlink equipment due to the effects of the global chip shortage on production.
-(5) Some customers who pre-ordered Starlink kits have had to wait over a year to receive them and received few updates from the company (6), but you can look up your address using this Starlink map to find out what to expect.
+Elon Musk, CEO of Starlink, recently said delays were most common in highly populated areas, but rural areas are the best place for the service, anyway.
+(3) There have also been reports of long delays in receiving Starlink equipment due to the effects of the global chip shortage on production.
+(4) Some customers who pre-ordered Starlink kits have had to wait more than a year to receive them and received few updates from the company (5), but you can look up your address using this Starlink map to find out what to expect.

 Other internet providers tend to offer more customer support options and be more reachable than Starlink.
-Starlink’s website does offer a customer support FAQ section, but there is no public contact phone number or email address.
+Starlink’s website offers a customer support FAQ section, but there is no public contact phone number or email address.
 To contact the company directly for assistance, you have to log in and send customer support a message.
 On the plus side, it is possible to find help elsewhere.
 Starlink has an enthusiastic community of users who post helpful videos on YouTube and answer questions on Reddit.